-We have compiled a list of some of the best view spots to watch the 4th of July fireworks in San Francisco (and even some in the East Bay and Peninsula, if that floats your boat).
-On any given day, these views are mesmerizing enough to spend an evening.
+These views are mesmerizing enough to spend an evening on any given day.
 But on July 4th, these dreamy tableaus are ignited and come to life in a once-in-a-year fashion.

-If you’re looking for the best spot to watch fireworks in or near San Francisco this July 4th, then keep scrolling until you find the one that speaks to you.
+If you’re looking for the best spot to watch fireworks in or near San Francisco this Fourth of July, keep scrolling until you find the one that speaks to you.

 Bernal Heights Park, San Francisco, CA

 For a more low-key but nonetheless mesmerizing spot to watch the Fourth of July Fireworks, make your way to San Francisco’s village-like arrondissement Bernal Heights and hike up to the summit at Bernal Heights Park.
 Atop the park, you’ll get a sweeping view of San Francisco and almost the entirety of the Bay.
 This is somewhat far from where a lot of fireworks will be launched, so the view will be a bit distanced (or, in cinema terms, “a long shot”).
 If you want a chiller 4th of July while still being at a world-class location, you won’t regret hanging here.

 Treasure Island has unobstructed views of San Francisco’s skyline and a clear view of the East Bay from which you can spot UC Berkeley’s landmark campanile.
 Considering the moody vibes of Treasure Island, its devastating panoramic views, and the surrounding water on which fireworks will reflect, this island is certainly a great spot to consider to watch fireworks as so long as you’re willing the travel midway across the Bay Bridge that evening.